adameste/anidbcli/README.md

 - add files to anidb MyList
 - rename files using specified rules
 - organize files into folders (Watched/Unwatched + name of the anime)
-- utilizes multiple processor cores (asyncio)
+- utilizes multiple processor cores
 - project will be published to PyPi (ed2k library may be separated from the client)
 - *50 pts not required, just need to pass*